learn-co-students/javascript-logging-lab-bootcamp-prep-000/README.md

 ## Your turn

 Now it's your turn — can you follow a flow similar to the one we followed together above to get the remaining to tests to pass?

+Imagine that you're building the user interface for a fancy ATM machine.
+Because the developers are hip with the latest trends, they're using JavaScript for the user-facing parts.

+We need a way to send messages to the user: some messages are just updates, some are warnings (the user should not continue doing what they just did), and some are errors (something broke, and we need to recover).

+Your job is to identify a way of sending each kind of message.
+Hint: in JavaScript, you'll probably find ways of telling users things with `console`.

 When all of your tests pass, be sure to run `learn submit` to move on to the next lesson.